jannikjw/zukunftschreiben-platform/README.md

-# Final Assignment

-## Project View Page for Zukunftsschreiben
+# Project View Page for Zukunftsschreiben

 The aim of this project is to develop a web app for Zukunftsschreiben (ZS) on which ongoing projects can be displayed, so that people willing to support